ashejim/C964/github_page.md

 ## Step 4.
 Add some content!

-Your two main choices for adding content are  Markdown (.md) and Juptyer Notebook (.ipynb) files.
+Your two main choices for adding content are  Markdown (.md) and Jupyter Notebook (.ipynb) files.
 The former is easier and great for most stuff.
 The latter is less easy but very flexible.

 ```{note}
 The sample book created in step 3 includes both Markdown and Jupyter files.